wispoz/tabris-js-getting-started/README.md

-# tabris-js-getting-started
+# Tabris.js Getting Started

-Provides a minimal setup of a Tabris.js project and information to get started
+A minimal template of a Tabris.js project to get you started.